 Spam in blogs (also called simply blog spam or comment spam) is a form of spamdexing.
 It is done by automatically posting random comments or promoting commercial services to blogs, wikis, guestbooks, or other publicly accessible online discussion boards.
 Any web application that accepts and displays hyperlinks submitted by visitors may be a target.

-Adding links that point to the spammer’s web site artificially increases the site’s search engine ranking.
-An increased ranking often results in the spammer’s commercial site being listed ahead of other sites for certain searches, increasing the number of potential visitors and paying customers Splogs are blogs where the articles are fake, and are only created for search engine spamming.
-To spam in blogs, conversely, is to include random comments on the blogs of innocent bystanders, in which spammers take advantage of a site’s ability to allow visitors to post comments that may include links.
 Sping is short for “spam ping”, and is related to fraudulent pings from blogs using trackbacks, called trackback spam.
 Pings are messages sent from blog and publishing tools to a centralized network service (a ping server) providing notification of newly published posts or content.
 Spings, or ping spam, are pings that are sent from spam blogs, or are sometimes multiple pings in a short interval from a legitimate source, often tens or hundreds per minute, due to misconfigured software, or a wish to make the content coming from the source appear fresh.

-A scraper siteis a website that copies all of its content from other websites using web scraping.[1]
+A scraper site is a website that copies all of its content from other websites using web scraping.[1]
 No part of a scraper site is original.
 A search engine is not a scraper site: sites such as Yahoo and Google gather content from other websites and index it so that the index can be searched with keywords.
 Search engines then display snippets of the original site content in response to a user’s search.

 In the last few years, and due to the advent of the Google Adsense web advertising program, scraper sites have proliferated at an amazing rate for spamming search engines.[1]
 Open content sites such as Wikipedia are a common source of material for scraper sites.